MukundSai7907/MNIST-Neural-Network/README.md

 # MNIST-Neural-Network
-A Neural Network for MNIST image classification
+This is an implementation of a Neural Network from scratach for MNIST image classification